eove/his-api/docs/eove-his-interface.md

 As a ventilation device manufacturer, EOVE provides an interface on its devices to export live data.
 It does not deal with the display of these data to nurses.

+> **WARNING**: The software using the eo150 ventilation data must be developed and validated by applying medical devices standards for its intended use.
+Eove does not assume responsibility for the use of the data.

 ## Hardware setup

 The function is available for EOVE-150 products running at least EOVE-150 application version `3.2.0 (TBC)`.